Vamsi-Malineni/CS6910_DL_Assignment_3/README.md

-# CS6910-Assignment-3 : Recurrent Neural network to build a transliteration system
+# Recurrent Neural network to build a transliteration system
-Assignment 3 submission for the course CS6910 Fundamentals of Deep Learning. <br>
+Course Project submission for the course CS6910 Fundamentals of Deep Learning. <br>
-Check this link for the task description: [Assignment link](https://wandb.ai/miteshk/assignments/reports/Assignment-3--Vmlldzo0NjQwMDc)
+Check this link for the task description: [Problem Statement link](https://wandb.ai/miteshk/assignments/reports/Assignment-3--Vmlldzo0NjQwMDc)

 Team Members : **Vamsi Sai Krishna Malineni (OE20S302)**, **Mohammed Safi Ur Rahman Khan (CS21M035)**

 ---
 ## Overview :
-The purpose of this assignment were :
+The purpose of this course project are :
 1. Building a transliteration system using Recurrent Neural Networks.
 2. Comparing different cells such as vanilla RNN, LSTM and GRU.
 3. Implementing attention mechanism and understand how these overcome the limitations of vanilla seq2seq models.